-The body size and mass of mammals is linked to a large number of physiological and ecological traits (Blueweiss et al. 1978, Brown et al. 2004).
+The body size and mass of mammals is linked to a large number of physiological and ecological traits (e.g., Blueweiss et al. 1978, Brown et al. 2004).
 The lifestyle, the living environment and the spatial distribution of the species are parameters particularly linked to the size (for a synthesis see McNab 1990 and Eisenberg 1990).
 Having a large body size and mass brings consequently non-negligible advantages for the survival of a population, such as a lower mortality rate, a more stable population dynamic and a better resistance to sickness and limiting environment factors (Langer 2003, Erb et al. 2001).
 Among large mammals, the mega herbivores are more immunised against predation thanks to their huge size and mass, providing also a protection to the youngest because of their generally gregarious behaviour (Hummel & Clauss 2008).
 This advantage might have been particularly important during the Miocene that also sees a significant size augmentation of some predators (e.g., Hyainailouros sulzeri, Amphicyon giganteus, Machairodus giganteus; Agustí & Antón 2002).
 Due to the opening of environments during the Neogene (e.g. Suc et al. 1999, Favre et al. 2007, Costeur et al. 2007, Costeur & Legendre 2008), the folivore herbivores, such as the deinotheres, also had to browse over extended ranges from a wooded patch to another to find food.
 Large mammals have greater potential for long range dispersal and hence larger geographical distribution (e.g. Brown 1995, Gaston 2003), the displacements demanding less energy per distance unit for large animals (Owen-Smith 1988).
 More important size and mass were therefore favourable in the environmental context of the Miocene in Europe.
-Lastly, the appearance of the first really large European species of Deinotherium (D. levius, D. giganteum) occurred in the Middle Miocene, corresponding to the global fall of temperatures (Mid-Miocene Cooling Event, ca. 14.8-14.1 Ma; Flower & Kennett 1994).
+Lastly, the appearance of the first really large European species of Deinotherium (D. levius, D. giganteum) occurred in the middle Miocene, corresponding to the global fall of temperatures (Mid-Miocene Cooling Event, ca. 14.8-14.1 Ma; Flower & Kennett 1994).
 According to the Bergmann’s Law (Bergmann 1847, Blackburn & Hawkins 2004), although this rule suffers from numerous exceptions (Meiri & Dayan 2003), a large body mass also allows a limitation of heat loss and presents a significant advantage in a colder climate.
 All these advantages linked to large size and mass could have supported the natural selection of larger deinotheres and in turn could explain the regular augmentation of size of this family during the Neogene.

 The structure of the cheek teeth of deinotheres is specifically bilophodont and closer to those of tapirs than the multilophodont (lamellae) structure of extant elephants.
 Tapirs are essentially folivores and spend up to 90% of their active time to feed on fruits, leaves, barks and flowers (Huttunen 2002a, Sanders 2018, Naranjo 2009).
 Likewise, deinotheres seem to be specialised in a regime consisting of dicotyledonous foliage and are generally linked to closed environmental patches (Calandra et al. 2008, Čkonjević & Radović 2012, Aiglstorfer and al. 2014).
-Additionally, the gradual size increase observed in deinotheres through time (e.g. Pickford & Pourabrishami 2013) seems to be associated to general evolution of environments in Europe: from rather closed forest environments of the Early and Middle Miocene and to rather open forest environments of the Late Miocene (Eronen & Rössner 2007).
+Additionally, the gradual size increase observed in deinotheres through time (e.g. Pickford & Pourabrishami 2013) seems to be associated to general evolution of environments in Europe: from rather closed forest environments of the early and middle Miocene and to rather open forest environments of the late Miocene (Eronen & Rössner 2007).